jaypipes/procession/docs/user_guide.md

 Slug:         fred-flintstone
 ```

-You may edit the user's information using the same `p7n user set <search>`
+You may edit the user's information using the `p7n user update <search>`
 command, supplying the user's UUID, email, display name or slug as the
 `<search>` string:

 ```
-$ p7n user set af9e54ee75a2a9f611e7372c21e8d0a8 --email "fflintstone@yabbadabba.com"
+$ p7n user update af9e54ee75a2a9f611e7372c21e8d0a8 --email "fflintstone@yabbadabba.com"
 Successfully saved user <af9e54ee75a2a9f611e7372c21e8d0a8>

 $ p7n user get af9e54ee75a2a9f611e7372c21e8d0a8